 If you already have experience with cybercrime or you have any questions -> feel free to write to us in the comments and we will do our best to answer them!

-& If you are also interested in digitization, then have a look at other articles on this topic here 🙂
+& If you are also interested in digitisation, then have a look at other articles on this topic here 🙂

 What is cybercrime and how easily does one become a “victim”?

 Many companies lack comprehensive information security strategies and defined incident response processes.
-On average, just under ten percent of the existing IT budget is spent on security measures.
+On average, just under ten percent of companies’ existing IT budgets is spent on security measures.

 What types of cybercrime are there?